netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>ignoreTags</b></td>
         <td>[]string</td>
         <td>
-          `ignoreTags` is a list of tags to specify which metrics to ignore.
+          `ignoreTags` [deprecated (*)] is a list of tags to specify which metrics to ignore.
 Each metric is associated with a list of tags.
 More details in https://github.com/netobserv/network-observability-operator/tree/main/controllers/flowlogspipeline/metrics_definitions .
 Available tags are: `egress`, `ingress`, `flows`, `bytes`, `packets`, `namespaces`, `nodes`, `workloads`, `nodes-flows`, `namespaces-flows`, `workloads-flows`.
-Namespace-based metrics are covered by both `workloads` and `namespaces` tags, hence it is recommended to always ignore one of them (`workloads` offering a finer granularity).<br/>
+Namespace-based metrics are covered by both `workloads` and `namespaces` tags, hence it is recommended to always ignore one of them (`workloads` offering a finer granularity).<br> Deprecation notice: use `definitions` instead.
+It provides a comprehensive API to customize the metrics generation instead of using hard-coded metrics.<br/>
           <br/>
             <i>Default</i>: [egress packets nodes-flows namespaces-flows workloads-flows namespaces]<br/>
         </td>